greatwall2704/gepa-ii-agent/README.md

 - **Compound AI Systems:** Multi-stage and multi-module LLM systems with orchestrated control flow (for example, DSPy, LangChain, etc.)
 - **Agents or tools with text instructions:** Any system where text determines behavior (e.g., prompt sets, user guides, modular agent instructions).
-- **Code:** GEPA can be leveraged to evolve critical code snippets against performance and correctness metrics.
+- **Code/Algorithms:** GEPA can be leveraged to evolve critical code snippets against performance and correctness metrics.
 - **Any system whose key behaviors are controlled by editable textual components.**

 **GEPA is model- and metric-agnostic:** supply any callable system, any evaluation function, and an LLM for reflection.